Nutrition Guide for Postpartum and Breastfeeding Mothers

 Avocado Stuffed Turkey Albóndigas with Creamy Avocado Dip →

-This recipe offers 28 g of protein, potentially filling you up until dinner.
-It also has 60% DV of vitamin B12, which can help if you have a vitamin B deficiency, which is typical in postpartum.
+This recipe offers 28 g of protein per serving, potentially filling you up until dinner.
+A serving also has 60% DV of vitamin B12, which can help if you have a vitamin B deficiency.

 You may get swamped with activities with your little one during the day, but ensuring you get a nutritious lunch may help you keep your energy up, no matter what comes your way!